006

 However, this implies that were one to couple these accounts to users again,

-the tombstone has to be modified to reflect the user’s login
+the tombstone has to be modified to reflect the user’s login (if it exists).

-using a combined entity instead of an entity for the login
+using a combined entity instead of an entity for the login and uid,

-respectively, has the advantage that one can identify login
+respectively, has the advantage that one can identify login tombstones

-which never had a respective unix_account
+which never had a respective unix_account.

 Database administrators can then decide on whether to keep these entries or not,